 Sometimes we meet a patient who does not want to meet us, and believe us; we understand your trepidation completely.
 Dentophobia is a very real and debilitating fear of going to the dentist, and it can keep many patients out of our office — whether or not they need urgent dental care.
-We here at Henderson Oral Surgery & Dental Implants know that coming to see us may not be the highlight of your day, which is why we offer many different types of anesthesia to not only prevent you from experiencing any discomfort but also help you feel calm and at ease during your next oral surgery appointment with us.
+We here at Henderson Oral Surgery & Dental Implant Center know that coming to see us may not be the highlight of your day, which is why we offer many different types of anesthesia to not only prevent you from experiencing any discomfort but also help you feel calm and at ease during your next oral surgery appointment with us.

 What Kinds of Dental Anesthesia Do We Offer?